-Trained medical forensic examiners are committed to providing culturally sensitive, developmentally appropriate and trauma informed care to optimize the acute and long-term health outcomes of all clients served.
-Examiners are responsible for collaborating with law enforcement, advocates, and other healthcare professionals to ensure timely delivery of Forensic Medical Services to adult/adolescent reporting and non-reporting patients.
+Trained forensic medical examiners are committed to providing culturally sensitive, developmentally appropriate and trauma informed care to optimize the acute and long-term health outcomes of all clients served.
+Examiners are responsible for collaborating with law enforcement, advocates, and other healthcare professionals to ensure timely delivery of forensic medical services to adult/adolescent reporting and non-reporting patients.

-Acute Medical forensic examinations shall be performed at Rape Response.
+Acute forensic medical examinations shall be performed at Bridging Hope (Formerly Rape Response).
 Acute cases are as follows: vaginal assault within 120 hours; anal assault 72 hours; oral assault 24 hours and saliva on skin within 96 hours of the reported sexual assault.
-Any case that presents outside the time frame of 120 hours requires a medical consultation with the on-call examiner or the Rape Response SANE Program Director to determine the next appropriate steps which may still involve evidence collection through a forensic medical exam.
+Any case that presents outside the time frame of 120 hours requires a medical consultation with the on-call examiner or the Bridging Hope (Formerly Rape Response) Forensic Nursing Program Director or Manager to determine the next appropriate steps which may still involve evidence collection through a forensic medical exam.
 Forensic medical exams should be made available if a patient chooses to report or chooses not to report.